soorya-venkatesh/Fashion_recommendation_system/README.md

 # Fashion_recommendation_system

 ## Data collection:
+The data was collected from amazons product advertising API.(https://webservices.amazon.com/paapi5/documentation/)

 ## Problem Statement:
 Given a fashion product(such as a shirt), recommend similar products to it